-Please visit https://studentaid.ed.gov/sa/types for the different types of federal financial aid.
+Please visit Federal Student Aid website for the different types of federal financial aid.
 This website should answer all your questions as it is a helpful resource with all basic federal financial aid information and tools.

 When does the federal financial aid award year start?

 The federal financial aid award year is defined by the Federal Government as starting on July 1st and ending June 30th the following year.
-Currently we are in the 2016-2017 award year that will end on June 30th, 2017.
+The 2017-2018 award will start from July 1, 2017 to June 30, 2018.